Greater Vasa Parrot

 (much of the length is the tail)

-native to: Island of Madagascar available season: spring
+native to: Island of Madagascar available season: summer

 All photographs are by Gail J. Worth and are copyrighted.